 - Fresh basil - Basil adds a bright garnish.

-- Feta cheese - The crumbly texture of the feta blends perfectly for cheese in each bight.
+- Feta cheese - The crumbly texture of the feta blends perfectly for cheese in each bite.

 - Greek yogurt - Greek yogurt adds moisture and richness to the quinoa.